 The BMAT will be a computer-based test this year.
 There is no other change to the format of the test.
 Details are available here.
-Where candidates cannot sit the test at a test centre, they may apply for remote proctoring up to a deadline of 26 October.
 Note that candidates sitting the BMAT in Thailand or at the Lee Kong Chian School of Medicine in Singapore will take a paper-based test.

 The Geography Admissions Test is suspended for 2021 entry.
 Candidates applying for Geography do not need to sit any admissions test.
 Their applications will be considered on the basis of the other information making up their application.
 See selection criteria.